CHRIS DE LIZER, YOGA TEACHER

 After years of practicing, how would you define yoga?
 What does yoga really mean to you today?

 Although I focus on creating a strong, flexible and balanced physical body, I believe there is also a spiritual component to the yoga practice that is equally important.
 You can call it whatever you want; a connection between body and mind, a spiritual practice or God.
 I see the practice of yoga as a path to finding and connecting with your higher power, and helping you find that feeling of contentment — of being in the here and now.
-I know it sounds cliche, but to me yoga is about becoming really aware and conscious of being in the moment, finding joy.
+Yoga is about becoming aware and conscious of being in the moment and finding joy.

 Yoga can show you your vulnerabilities, but it can also show you your courage and help you overcome your fears.
 Yoga shows you the possibilities, and it can show you that you can do things you didn’t even think you where capable of doing.
-You can really amaze yourself every time you practice because in yoga there is always evolution.
-Your practice is always evolving.
+You can really amaze yourself every time you practice because your yoga practice is always evolving.

 What is it like for you to teach yoga?